TheOdinProject/curriculum/extra_stuff/lessons_in_progress/gearing_up.md

 Teaching what you know to others is a great way to solidify what you have learnt and can often reveal holes in your knowledge that you wouldnt have identified otherwise.
-You can use our [slack chat](http://www.theodinproject.com/chat) to practice this method of learning by answering questions and helping students who are not is far in  the course as you are.
+You can use our [Slack chat](http://www.theodinproject.com/chat) to practice this method of learning by answering questions and helping students who are not is far in  the course as you are.

-To learn more about effective ways to learn, [learning how to learn on coursera](https://www.coursera.org/learn/learning-how-to-learn) comes highly recommended.
+To learn more about effective ways to learn, [Learning How to Learn on Coursera](https://www.coursera.org/learn/learning-how-to-learn) comes highly recommended.

 ### What to do when you are stuck
 You will inevitably be stuck at some point in the curriculum, it may be due to a concept that you are having difficulty understanding or it may be due to something not working when you are doing a project.
-What ever it is use the following processes to get unstuck:
+Whatever it is use the following processes to get unstuck:

-* Google it - you can be sure someone else out there has had the same problem as you at some point, a quick google can often lead to a solution.
+* Google it - you can be sure someone else out there has had the same problem as you at some point, a quick Google can often lead to a solution.
 * Take a break - allow your diffuse state to work on the problem.
-* Ask for help in our [chat](http://www.theodinproject.com/chat) - come prepared with your research done, people will be more willing to help you when they can see you have already put effort into trying the figure out the solution.
+* Ask for help in our [chat](http://www.theodinproject.com/chat) - come prepared with your research done, people will be more willing to help you when they can see you have already put effort into trying to figure out the solution.

 ## Managing your Study Time
 You will have more success with Odin by putting consistent time into it rather